 Work Hard to Put Your Ideas to a Tough Test.
-Science is not about "proving" something is true, nor is it just about "disproving" a hypothesis.
-It's about taking your favorite explanation and putting it to the toughest possible test.
-Conduct your study under conditions, with a sample, in a situation where "your favorite explanation" will really be put to a test.
-One of my favorites on this (a negative example) is that we have some "great" program designed to improve say selfesteem.
+Science is not about proving something is true, nor is it just about disproving a hypothesis.
+Science requires taking your favorite explanation and putting it to the toughest possible test -- under conditions, with a sample, in a situation where your favorite explanation will be thoroughly tested.
+One of my favorites on this (a negative example) is that we have some great program designed to improve say self- esteem.
 We love it.
-We think it's wonderful.
-We want to "prove to the world" how well it works.
+We think it is wonderful.
+We want to show how well it works.
 We conduct a pre- and post-test of the self-esteem of our participants.
-Sure enough - their selfesteem increased.
-We conclude that our "great" program really IS great.
-This is essentially a "bogus" study.
+Sure enough - their self- esteem increased.
+We conclude that our program really IS great.
+This is essentially a bogus study.
 There is no comparison group here.
 There is no way at all to conclude that our program had any effect.
 In fact, all of our participants chose to participate voluntarily in our program.
 Maybe they were all low in self-esteem.
 Of course, their self-esteem increased - because somebody paid some attention to them.
 Any attention would have worked.
 Or perhaps they all had high self-esteem.
-They were, in some sense "self-esteem seekers and reinforcers."
-Again, our program worked because these are folks who spend a lot of time working on their self-esteem, not because we have a "great" program.
+Again, our program worked because these are folks who spend a lot of time working on their self-esteem, not because we have a great program.
 Be tough on your own ideas.

 Gain Breadth.
-Try to understand how several different phenomena "fit together," to expand the number of linkages that we can explain or understand, or sometimes to show that a theory applies well beyond the conditions (place, people, setting) in which it was originally proposed.
+Try to understand how different phenomena fit together, to expand the number of linkages that we can explain or understand, or sometimes to show that a theory applies well beyond the conditions (place, people, setting) in which it was originally proposed.
 Theory-comparative studies help us do this.
-Working with a population or under a set of conditions that "stretches" the explanation (like the example of kids from "perfectly nice homes and communities involved in gang") can help with this.
+Working with a population or under a set of conditions that stretches the explanation (like the example of kids from nice homes and communities involved in a gang) can help with this.
 Using comparison groups that differ greatly in ways that may affect the outcomes can help.
 What does not help is one more study exploring what is already established by previous research.

 Explore the full variance.
-For example, I participated in a study about the effects of grape juice on cognitive function.
-As a condition of this study, I had to NOT eat or drink the juice of any red or blue "berry" -- things like cranberry juice, strawberries, blueberries, raspberry jam, etc. Except for raspberry jam, I eat a LOT of these things.
-But these researchers needed to isolate the effect of grape juice so they had to eliminate these "confounding, non-experimental variables" from the study -- get the study participants to be alike in the sense that our only source of the beneficial compounds (whatever they are) of "red and blue berries" in our diets was grape juice.
-We took five tests of cognitive ability every week.
-Let's say that the people in the treatment group (got real grape juice) showed a 30% increase in cognitive function while the control group (phony grape juice) showed no change in cognitive function.
-The researchers have shown direct cause and effect -- grape juice "works."
-But the magnitude of the effect -- that 30% increase in cognitive function - may not be generalizable.
-Perhaps in the "real world," where people eat strawberries, drink cranberry juice and have raspberry preserves on their toast every day, the effects of the grape juice might be minimal, not even measurable.
-So is grape juice "good for" your cognitive functions?
-Yes, it is, but you cannot conclude that "on average, people who drink 12 oz per day of grape juice will show a 30% increase in cognitive ability."
-That depends on what else they are eating and drinking.
+I participated in a study about the effects of grape juice on cognitive function.
+I could NOT eat or drink the juice of any red or blue berry foods.
+I eat a LOT of these foods, but the researchers needed to isolate the effect of grape juice.
+They had to eliminate these confounding, non-experimental variables from the study -- get the study participants to be alike in the sense that our only source of the beneficial compounds of red and blue berries in our diets was grape juice.
+The results were that the people in the treatment group (real grape juice) showed a 30% increase in cognitive function while the control group (phony grape juice) showed no change in cognitive function.
+The researchers have shown direct cause and effect -- grape juice works.
+However, the magnitude of the effect - the 30% increase in cognitive function - may not be generalizable.
+Perhaps in normal life where people eat strawberries, drink cranberry juice and have raspberry preserves on their toast every day, the effects of the grape juice might be minimal, not even measurable.
+Is grape juice good for your cognitive functions?
+Yes, it is, but you cannot conclude that on average, people who drink 12 oz per day of grape juice will show a 30% increase in cognitive ability.
+It depends on what else they are eating and drinking.
 A person like me who loves strawberries, blueberries, cranberry juice and raspberries might add 12 oz of grape juice to their diet and get no improvement in cognitive function.